bparanj/crystal/electronics/book/basics/polarity.md

 2. **Direction of Current Flow:** Current flows from the anode to the cathode in forward bias, not in reverse bias.
 3. **Practicality of Polarity:** Understanding polarity is critical when designing circuits with diodes, LEDs, and other polarized components.

-This simple experiment introduces the foundational concept of polarity in electronics.
+This experiment introduces the basic concept of polarity in electronics.